 There has been air traffic over the Huntington Beach community for decades, due to the City's proximity to three major airports (LAX, John Wayne, and Long Beach).
-However, in the spring of 2017, the level of community complaints began to grow, and it became clear that a significant change to air traffic patterns had occurred.
+However, in the spring of 2017, the level of community complaints began to grow, and it became clear that a significant change in air traffic patterns had occurred.

 Southern California Metroplex is the FAA’s implementation of NextGen in the Southern California region and includes over 20 major airports - John Wayne, LAX, and Long Beach airports among them.
 The FAA's stated goal with NextGen and Metroplex is to create more repeatable and predictable flight paths, both vertically and laterally.
 NextGen used technology in the cockpit and on the ground to narrow arrival and departure corridors so that flight corridors were more predictable (and therefore more safe).
 But it also meant in some of our residential areas the number of flights, the flight paths, and the noise impacts intensified.

-Most NextGen/Metroplex arrival procedures for Long Beach Airport began in November 10, 2016, and for JWA in March 2017.
+Most NextGen/Metroplex arrival procedures for Long Beach Airport began on November 10, 2016, and for JWA in March 2017.
 When our residents started noticing more noise under the new, more predictable arrival paths to LGB, the Huntington Beach City Council initiated an Air Traffic Noise Working Group – (ATNWG) – in January of 2018 and set out a series of objectives.

 The group was formed by seeking out community volunteers with an interest in the fields of aviation, engineering, government relations, and noise who could bring differing and unique insights to the Group.
-The Group included Council Members Patrick Brenden and Barbara Delgleize, a dozen Huntington Beach residents, and other City staff members who all began working on better understanding our options and alternatives regarding the changed flight patterns and increased noise from aircrafts.
+The Group included Council Members Patrick Brenden and Barbara Delgleize, a dozen Huntington Beach residents, and other City staff members who all began working on better understanding our options and alternatives regarding the changed flight patterns and increased noise from aircraft.

 As the Air Traffic Noise Working Group began meeting, the first items of business were to: